Tag Archives: Personal Branding

 Of course, I have ambitious plans for my future.
 As someone with insatiable curiosity who is always learning, I’m constantly considering my next steps.
 That’s why I asked Perplexity to analyze my CV and give me some tips on career advancement, learning new skills, and planning a shift in my professional life.
 I also believe this prompt could be useful to those aiming at getting back to work after a period of unemployment.

 Anyway, enough introduction!
 I wrote much more than intended.
-Here are some of the most effective prompts for supporting career development when someone provides their CV, along with examples for planning next steps, recommending relevant courses, suggesting career transitions, and outlining practical steps:
+Here are some of the most effective prompts for supporting career development when someone provides their CV, along with examples for planning next steps, recommending relevant courses, suggesting career transitions, and outlining practical steps.

 1. Assessment & Goal Clarification